A selection of new books for Lincoln School of Humanities and Heritage added to the Library during this academic year can be found here.

 If we do not have a book you need in the library, please use our Inter Library Loan service and we will do our best to help you obtain what you need.

-In order to request an inter library loan, please fill in the form by clicking on the button below.
+To request an inter library loan, please complete the form by clicking the button below.

 Please note: Inter library loans cannot be renewed.